Choosing a Career—10 Practical Tips for Deciding What to Do With Your Life

 MyPath was created to attract and recruit talented young professionals to careers in the risk management and insurance industry.
 At the same time, we believe that if more people make more educated decisions about their career paths, then a greater number of people will naturally select rewarding but underrated careers like actuary, data scientist, risk manager and underwriter.

 For that reason, we’ve compiled 10 of the best tips we could find for choosing a career, which should be helpful regardless of whether you’re a forward-looking high school senior or a 30-something-year-old thinking about trying something new.
-If you have any other tips that we may have missed, please leave us a comment at the bottom.
+Afterwards, be sure to check out our Career Wizard quiz to find out which career path would work best for you.

 1. Try a variety of experiences before you decide.